 A few days into the challenge, Rudd and another MABA friend told me they were enjoying the challenge of trying to do 100 burpees every single day.
 That stung me.
 It made me realize I had repeated a mistake I have made over and over: I set a goal I knew I could reach and chickened out in setting a goal I might not reach.

 So I changed my goal.
 Instead of 3,100 in a month, it became 100 a day.

 The reasons for this are myriad.
 Part of it is a character trait.
 A big reason I love being a journalist is because I get to bounce from topic to topic.
-I deep dive on a subject, write about it, and move on.
+I deep dive on a subject, write about it and move on.

 That stands in stark contrast to my burpee routine.
-To my surprise, the burpees have become a habit.
+To my surprise, the burpees became a habit.
 As of writing this, I have completed 100 burpees every day for 26 days.
 Not only that, I look forward to doing them.
 My day doesn’t feel right until I am done with them.

 Fear of being embarrassed is the negative reason to do the burpees.
 The positive reason is that we are all encouraging each other, congratulating each other, making each other proud.
 I can see physical improvements in the bodies of the five men who concocted MABA with me.
 I’m getting better, too.
 One hundred burpees became easy, so I started doing more.
 I’m not alone in that.
-The daily, per person average jumped from 118 to 128 in less than three weeks.
+The daily per person average jumped from 118 to 128 in less than three weeks.